pcruz1905/extension_vs/README.md

 # Sellhubb Liquid IntelliSense

-Intelligent autocomplete and documentation for Sellhubb Liquid templates with island components powered by Cloudflare KV.
+Intelligent autocomplete and documentation for Sellhubb Liquid templates with island components powered by Cloudflare R2.

 ## Features

-This extension provides smart autocomplete for your custom Liquid `{% island %}` tags by fetching component metadata directly from Cloudflare KV.
+This extension provides smart autocomplete for your custom Liquid `{% island %}` tags by fetching component metadata directly from Cloudflare R2.

 - **Component Name Autocomplete**: Get suggestions for component names when typing `{% island "`
 - **Props Autocomplete**: Get intelligent suggestions for component props inside `props: { }`
 - **Type Information**: See prop types (string, number, boolean, etc.) and whether they're required
 - **Hover Documentation**: Hover over component names to see descriptions and prop details
 - **Smart Caching**: Component metadata is cached for 5 minutes to minimize API calls
-- **Real-time Updates**: Sync latest components from KV with a single command
+- **Real-time Updates**: Sync latest components from R2 with a single command

 ## Requirements

-- **Cloudflare Account** with KV namespace containing component metadata
+- **Cloudflare Account** with **R2 storage** enabled
+- **R2 Bucket** containing your component metadata files
-- **API Token** with KV read permissions
+- **R2 API Token** with **read permissions** for the target bucket
 - **Liquid Extension** (recommended): [Liquid by panoply](https://marketplace.visualstudio.com/items?itemName=panoply.liquid) for syntax highlighting

 ## Installation